• Recipes

 One of the first things students learn in culinary school is timing.
 There is great satisfaction cooking in a kitchen, doing the dance, having all our ingredients laid out, each one measured out perfectly, just waiting to be called upon.
 This is called Mise en Place.

-Mise en Place (MEEZ ahn Plahs) the French culinary term that means having all your ingredients measured, peeled, sliced, cut, grated, etc, before you begin cooking.
-This also means having your pot and pans, mixing bowls, knives, tools, etc, layout.
+Mise en Place (MEEZ ahn Plahs) is the French culinary term that means having all your ingredients measured, peeled, sliced, cut, grated, etc. before you begin cooking.
+This also means having your own pot and pans, mixing bowls, knives, tools, etc., and layout.

 This process of thinking things through before beginning is often where you catch your mistakes before they happen.
 "Oh, I forgot about the Garlic" sounds obvious, but we all know we've done this many times only if we had done our Mise en Place.